donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Not Equals\
 **Type:** Action that checks the conditions\
-**Description:** Checks if a variable is equal to at least one of the values being compared.
+**Description:** Checks if a variable is not equal to all of the values being compared.

 **Usage example:**
 ```ts